Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

 - I asked friends and family to view the project and give feedback on any user experience issues and/or bugs.

 # Bugs
-Following on from Testing I also encoutered these bugs.
+Following on from Testing I also encountered these bugs.
 ## During development
 - Recipe info page wouldn't display the selected recipe after following the link from the previous page
     - My mentor helped me decipher where my app.route function was not targeting the correct information